Experience a traditional Almabtrieb in Austria. The coming home of the cows from the alpine meadows is celebrated with colors, music, dance and more.

 The Almabtrieb is always held in the last 2 weeks of September on a Saturday in villages, usually around the change of the seasons and the 23rd of September.

-Around the village center you can expect to see a farmer’s market, open air seating bench arrangements and various stalls selling local foods such as Germkiachal (unsweetened yeast “doughnuts”) Brodakrapfen (Cheese filled fried pockets).
+Around the village center you can expect to see a farmers market, open air seating bench arrangements, and various stalls selling local foods such as Germkiachal (unsweetened yeast “doughnuts”) and Brodakrapfen (cheese-filled fried pockets).

 The roads are blocked off for the cows, and the valleys usually only offer one main road to get around.